243 FW 4

 4.7 What are the restrictions on PIT operation?

 A. Do not allow unauthorized personnel to ride on a PIT, or anyone to pass under raised loads or forks.

-B. Personnel may work from a platform on a PIT only by meeting the requirements of 29 CFR 1910.178(m)
+B. Personnel may work from a platform on a PIT only by meeting the requirements of 29 CFR 1910.178(m) and when:

 C. PIT operators must not operate a PIT in an incompatible environment per the equipment’s assigned designation (e.g., gasoline and diesel powered units must not be operated in certain areas, such as confined spaces, because of the hazard of unburned fuel exhausts).

 4.8 What are the training requirements for PIT operators?
 PIT operators must receive training in accordance with 321 FW 1.

 4.9 Where can employees find standards for battery removal, repair, and charging?
 Whenever removing, repairing, or maintaining a PIT’s battery, adhere to the following OSHA standards: